A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Use a WordPress capability management plugin to manually enforce stricter permissions on the mb_gallery post type
+• Apply a custom map_meta_cap filter in a site-specific plugin to enforce a stricter capability such as edit_others_posts for the mb_gallery post type

 bash